RobbieW69/7DTD-Mods-A21/README.md

   <summary>
     <h3>Misc</h3>
   </summary>

-***If you decide you want to change the Loading Screen or Main Menu images, make sure to have the format as .PNG.***
 + Dumpsters have bigger storage capacity.
 + Drone has bigger storage capacity.
 + LOTS of recipes to craft items added, however the recipe ingredients are in a test mode, will change.